whitepages-cookbooks/pgbouncer/README.md

 Testing
 =======

-This cookbook has been "Tested in Production"&trademark;, but also has some basic RSpec tests that can be executed.
+This cookbook has been "Tested in Production"&trade;, but also has some basic RSpec tests that can be executed.

 **NOTE**: because Chef has cookbook naming expectations, the root repo expects to be in a folder